-and ATA, 2016).
+Ethiopian Soil Information System (EthioSIS) was initiated by the Ministry of Agriculture and Natural Resources (MoANR) in collaboration with Agricultural Transformation Agency (ATA) to develop and disseminate appropriate soil management recommendations and soil health information to nationwide including the Amhara Regional State.
+Accordingly, the soil fertility maps of the region was developed in 2013 and the final version was released in 2016 (MoANR and ATA, 2016).
 The map shows 100% of the soil in the region needs nitrogen, phosphorus and sulfur fertilizers; 94% of the soil needs potassium and boron fertilizers while for zinc and copper fertilizers 50.8% and 0.7%; respectively.

-Developing the soil fertility map of the country strongly supports the efforts towards sustainable soil fertility management including for location-specific fertilizer recommendations.
+Developing the soil fertility map of the country strongly supports the efforts towards sustainable soil fertility management including for location specific fertilizer recommendations.
 However, the ground truth for the developed soil fertility map must be verified and supported by field experiments prior to its broad recommendations and applications so as to avoid unnecessary use of fertilizers.
-Therefore, this research was carried out to validate the response of crops to potassium, zinc, and boron that are recommended by the soil fertility map of the region developed by MoANR and ATA (2016).
+Therefore, this research was carried out to validate the response of crops to potassium, zinc and boron that are recommended by the soil fertility map of the region developed by MoANR and ATA (2016).

-Materials and Methods

-Description of the study area
+2. Materials and Methods 2.1 Description of the study area

-Densa and Womberma districts of the western Amhara Region where maize; Teff and wheat productions are prominent.
+The study was conducted on farmers' fields of Debre Elias, Enemey, South Achefer, Yilmana Densa and Womberma districts of the western Amhara Region where maize, tef and wheat productions are prominent.
 The districts are among the most productive areas of the country.
-The responses of maize (South Achefer and Womberma), bread wheat (Debre Elias and Womberma) and Teff (Enemey and Yilmana Densa) were studied.
-Maize and wheat were tested under the Nitisols while Teff was tested both on Nitisols and Vertisols.
+The response of maize (South Achefer and Womberma), bread wheat (Debre Elias and Womberma) and tef (Enemey and Yilmana Densa) was studied.
+Maize and wheat were tested under the Nitisols while tef was tested both on Nitisols and Vertisols.

-Soil fertility map of ANRS and treatment set up

-The soil fertility map of the Amhara National Regional State was developed by the Ministry of Agriculture and Natural Resources (MoANR) in collaboration with Ethiopian Agricultural Transformation Agency (ATA) in 2013 for selected districts and in 2016 for the whole districts of the region (Figure 1).
-The responsibility of the Amhara Regional Agricultural Research Institute (ARARI) was to validate the response of major cereal crops to potassium, zinc, and boron-containing fertilizers (Table 1) proposed by the developed soil fertility map of the region.
-This paper presents the research work for the northwestern parts of the region.
-Economically recommended urea and di-ammonium phosphate (DAP) fertilizer rate for each crop was included in the treatment set up and compared with potassium, zinc and boron-containing fertilizers.
+2.2.
+Soil fertility map of ANRS and treatment set up The soil fertility map of the Amhara National Regional State was developed by the Ministry of Agriculture and Natural Resources (MoANR) in collaboration with Ethiopian Agricultural Transformation Agency (ATA) in 2013 for selected districts and in 2016 for the whole districts of the region (Figure 1).
+The responsibility of the Amhara Regional Agricultural Research Institute (ARARI) was to validate the response of major cereal crops to potassium, zinc and boron containing fertilizers (Table 1) proposed by the developed soil fertility map of the region.
+This paper presents the research work for the north western parts of the region.
+Economically recommended urea and di-ammonium phosphate (DAP) fertilizer rate for each crop was included in the treatment set up and compared with potassium, zinc and boron containing fertilizers.
 The recommended nitrogen rate was kept constant (Table 1, Table 2).
-Nitrogen was applied half at planting and half at about 30 to 45 days after planting while the whole dose of other nutrients was applied at planting.
+Nitrogen was applied half at planting and half at about 30 to 45 days after planting while the whole dose of other nutrients were applied at planting.
 Crop management practices were kept uniform for all treatments.
 The experiment was conducted for two consecutive rainy seasons (2014/15 and 2015/16).

-BH540 and BH660 for maize, TAY for wheat and kuncho for Teff were the varieties used for the study.
-For maize, the population was 44 444/ha with a spacing of 30 cm between plants and 75 cm between rows.
-Wheat and Teff were planted in rows with seed rates of 125 kg/ha and 10 kg/ha, respectively.
+BH540 and BH660 for maize, TAY for wheat and kuncho for tef were the varieties used for the study.
+For maize the population was 44 444/ha with a spacing of

+30 cm between plants and 75 cm between rows.
+Wheat and tef were planted in rows with seed rates of 125 kg/ha and 10 kg/ha respectively.
 A randomized complete block design was used for all the crops.
 Major agronomic data including grain yield were collected.
 The grain weight and moisture content of wheat and maize were simultaneously taken and finally adjusted to 12.5% moisture content.
 Collected data were subjected to the analysis of variance (ANOVA) using SAS software (SAS, 2003).